alekssadowski95/FreeCAD-Configurators/README.md

 ## License

-Each specific configurator is license under its own license.
-Each configurator has its own folder.
-For information in the license of each configurator look into the configurator-folder.
+Each specific configurator is licensed under its own license.
+Each configurator is in its own folder.
+For information on the license of each configurator look into the coresponding folder of the configurator of question.

 ## Acknowledgments